How to import products from an XLS or CSV file

 -

 The last three points focus on taxes.
-In the tax - name field, if the tax was previously created in Moloni ON, you should enter the same name in the column to avoid creating a duplicate tax.
+In Tax - name, if it has already been created in Moloni ON, you must enter the exact same name in the column to avoid creating a duplicate tax.

 -

-If you enter a single column with the tax - percentage, having an associated name will create a new tax which, after you complete the import, must be accepted to make the products visible.
+If you include a single column with Tax - percentage, having a name associated with it will create a new tax which, after completing the import, must be accepted to make the products visible.

 -

-1. In the Client Area, in the top left corner, access the Tools menu and click on Imports.
+1. In the Client Area, in the top left corner, go to the Tools menu and click on Imports.

 2. By default, the Import tab is selected.
-Drag the desired file to the imports area, located in the centre of the page.
+Drag the desired file to the import area located in the centre of the page.

-3. The Moloni ON will notify you when the file is ready via notifications.
+3. Moloni ON will inform you via notifications when the file is ready.
 Click on the 3-dot menu and select the Sheets option.

 4. Start organising: under Import type, select Products.

-5. In the Header line, select the row corresponding to the file header and click the Apply button.
+5. In the Header line field, select the row that corresponds to the file's header and click the Apply button.

-6. If you wish to update existing information, enable the Update in case of conflict option.
+6. If you want to update existing information, enable the Update in case of conflict option.

 8. You can add new columns by clicking the Create column button.

-In the Fixed value field, you can enter a value, for example, 100.
+In the Fixed value field, you can enter, for example, 100.
 Under Type, select the desired option and click the Create button.

-9. You can also remove columns you do not wish to import using the Delete button.
+9. You can also remove columns you do not wish to import by clicking the Delete button.

 10. Once the information is organised, click the Start import button to import the products.

-11. After the import, click on the View imported button.
+11. After the import, click the View imported button.

 12. Select all imported products and click on Bulk edit.
 This feature allows you to update multiple pieces of data simultaneously.

-13. Enable the checkbox for the Visible option.
+13. Tick the checkbox for the Visible option.

-14. Activate the Visible option so that the products appear in the listing.
+14. Enable the Visible option so that the products appear in the list.

-15. To update other data simultaneously (e.g., Category), enable the respective checkboxes to the left of each field and fill in the desired information.
+15. To update other data simultaneously (e.g. Category), tick the respective checkboxes to the left of each field and fill in the desired information.

 16. Confirm and click Save.